Medication Search - Diastat

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

-Who should NOT take the Diastat medication?
+Who should NOT take Diastat?

 Diazepam should not be used by anyone who: